Blockchain header

 Trade is executed by Smart Contracts and all transactions are auditable on-chain.

-Trading and Settlement occur simultaneously, without any intermediary agents or arbitrary delays.
+Trading and settlement occur simultaneously, without any intermediary agents or arbitrary delays.

 Tokens can be transferred immediately after order matching, thereby reducing counterparty risk.